 “I don’t know what was going through my head, but it didn’t even click for me,” says Madeline.
 “Five minutes later his face looked blue.
 It was obvious he was struggling to breathe a little bit, and his eyes were starting to water.”
-Madeline says Simon asked if there were peanuts in the s’more and when she told him it contained a Reese’s cup, he said: “I’m allergic.”
+Madeline says Simon asked if there were peanuts in the s’more.
+When she told him it contained a Reese’s cup, he said: “I’m allergic.”

 At this point, “I started freaking out.
 We didn’t know what to do in the situation,” says Madeline.
-While Simon usually carried an EpiPen auto-injector in his backpack and had one in his car, he hadn’t driven and had neither device with him.
+Simon usually carried an EpiPen auto-injector in his backpack and had one in his car.
+But he hadn’t driven and had neither device with him.

-He kept telling his friends, “It’s fine.
+He kept telling his friends of the allergic reaction: “It’s fine.
 It’s no big deal.
 I just threw up so it’s no longer in my system,” Madeline recalls. [*Editor’s Note: Vomiting does not eliminate an allergen in the bloodstream.]

-She offered to take her friend to the ER or to his home, asking him multiple times: “What do you need?
+She offered to take her friend to the ER or to his home.
+She asked him multiple times: “What do you need?
 What can I do?”